Olympic symbols: Olympic Rings

+Competition cap of the Union des sociétés françaises de sports athlétiques.
+The two interlocking rings inspired the Olympic rings.

 In his article published in November 1992 in the Olympic Revue, the official magazine of the IOC, American historian Robert Barney explained that the idea of the interlaced rings came to Coubertin when he was in charge of the USFSA.
 This association was founded by the union of two French sports associations and, until 1925, was responsible for representing the IOC in France.
 The emblem of the USFSA was two interlaced rings.
 Barney noted that Swiss psychiatrist Carl Jung considered circles to symbolise wholeness and that their linkage symbolized continuity.

 The 1914 Olympic Congress was suspended due to the outbreak of World War I, so the symbol and flag officially debuted at the 1920 Summer Olympics in Antwerp, Belgium.

 The symbol's popularity and widespread use began during the lead-up to the 1936 Summer Olympics in Berlin.
-Carl Diem, president of the Organizing Committee for the 1936 Summer Olympics, wanted to hold a torchbearers's ceremony in the stadium at Delphi, the site of the famous oracle where the Pythian Games were also held.
+Carl Diem, president of the organizing committee for the 1936 Summer Olympics, wanted to hold a torchbearers's ceremony in the stadium at Delphi, the site of the famous oracle where the Pythian Games were also held.
 For this reason, he ordered the construction of a milestone with the Olympic rings carved in the sides and that a torchbearer should carry the flame along with an escort of three others from there to Berlin.
 The ceremony was celebrated, but the stone was never removed.
 Later, American authors Lynn and Gray Poole, when visiting Delphi in the late 1950s, saw the stone and reported in their History of the Ancient Games that the Olympic rings design came from ancient Greece.
 This has become known as "Carl Diem's Stone".
 This created a myth that the symbol had an ancient Greek origin.